Skip to content

 Arrowhead Park

 Unwind at Arrowhead Park, just a short drive from Council Bluffs!
-Check out the stunning fall tones from a canoe, the trails, out the front window of your cabin, or from the shoreline.
+Take in the stunning fall tones from a canoe, along the trails, out the front window of your cabin, or from the shoreline.
+Entry is just $3 per vehicle, making it an affordable and relaxing autumn escape.

 Botna Bend Park